 The ownership is attributed to the University, but co-ownership is possible.
 Technological Innovation Act (Law n° 10.973), Article 9 sets out that the co-ownership rights and stakeholder participation in the results may be provided in an agreement, and other requirements and details can be included in the contract.
 The contract has to use the terms "should be required in the contract" and "ensuring the signatories the right to license" (single license that you own or co-holder), assuring the co-ownership of intellectual property.
 Article 9.
-For Scientific and Technological Institution (ICT) partnership it is possible to establish agreements for joint activities of scientific and technological research and development of technology, product or process, between public and private institutions. § 1.
+For Scientific and Technological Institution (ICT) partnership it is possible to establish agreements for joint activities of scientific and technological research and development of technology, product or process, between public and private Brazil institutions. § 1.
 "Civil servants, military personnel or public employees of the Scientific and Technological Institution involved in carrying out activities under the heading of this article may receive a grant to stimulate innovation directly support institution or funding agency." § 2.
 "The parties provide, by contract, ownership of intellectual property and profits of the exploitation of creations resulting from the partnership, ensuring the signatories the right to license, as set forth in § 4 and § 5 of art.
 6 of this Law." § 3.
 "Intellectual property and profits referred to in § 2 of this Article shall be assured, being in the contract in the same proportion to the amount of the value of existing knowledge at the beginning of the partnership and human resources, financial and material resources allocated contracting parties."
-The ownership of IPR is attributed to the University, but co-ownership regime is possible under the contract.
+The ownership of IPR is attributed to the University, but co-ownership regime is Russia possible under the contract.

 As per the IPR Policy: 1) The Institute will require to be assigned to it such intellectual property as is created by the creators through the use of Institute-supported resources.
-2) Ownership of copyright of all copyrightable work rests with the author with the following exceptions: Sponsored and/or collaborative activity Software Total or partial dependence on the degree of institute-supported resources 3) The Institute may accept assignment of intellectual property owned by others provided that such an assignment is found to be consistent with the public interest and the Institute's academic mission.
-4) For visiting / adjunct professors shall therefore provide an undertaking at the time of joining the Institute whereby all intellectual property generated by them using any Institute/resources will be assigned wholly to the Institute and/or coworker among Institute staff and students, unencumbered by any other co-share.
+2) Ownership of copyright of all copyrightable work rests with the author with the following exceptions: Sponsored and/or collaborative activity ndia Software - Total or partial dependence on the degree of institute-supported resources 3) The Institute may accept assignment of intellectual property owned by others provided that such an assignment is found to be consistent with the public interest and the Institute's academic mission.
+4) When the creator discloses the generation of such intellectual property to the Institute, the sponsor will receive first refusal on an option to license the resulting intellectual property on terms to be negotiated on a case-by-case basis.
 The HEI owns the IP in most of the cases.
 Non-employees who take part in re-China search and development cannot share the ownership of IP if there is no contract.